Getting StartedDockerDocker Hub Images

 Conclusion

-Using these tools, you can automate your continuous delivery (CD) to deploy your Docker images to AWS ECS Fargate with Flightcontrol.
+Using these tools, you can automate your continuous delivery (CD) to deploy your Docker images to AWS ECS with Flightcontrol.

 You can use the build pipeline you already have to build and push your Docker images to Docker Hub, and then trigger a deployment with Flightcontrol.